Feds: West Virginia Walmart worker stole $124K in gift cards

-WHEELING, W.Va.
-(AP) — A Walmart worker in West Virginia has been accused of stealing $124,000 in gift cards over a five-month period.
+WHEELING, W.Va. — A Walmart worker in West Virginia has been accused of stealing $124,000 in gift cards over a five-month period.

 Kenneth Werkau of Clarington, Ohio, was indicted Wednesday in federal court in Wheeling on three counts of wire fraud.